Structures in compressible magnetoconvection and the nature of umbral dots: Numerical model

+The scales of our models are summarized in Table~\ref{scls}.
+Owing to the rapid change of pressure near the solar surface, different standard solar models yield quite different surface pressures, so our current dimensional analysis is preliminary, especially the magnetic strength, which is determined directly by the unit of gas pressure.

 For magnetoconvection it is in fact more meaningful to express magnetic field strength in terms of the {\em turbulent equipartition field} rather than in Alfv\'enic units (or thermal equipartition field).
 The turbulent equipartition magnetic field $B_e$ is defined by $\rho\varv^2/2=B_e^2/8\pi$.
-We evaluate $B_e$ at $z=0.91$, near the top of the convectively unstable part but deep enough to be unaffected by the closed upper boundary condition.
-We find $B_e=0.29B_{\rm{scl}}=1025\,$G. Table~\ref{runs} presents the strength of the imposed vertical magnetic field in the individual runs in units of $B_e$.
+We evaluate $B_e$ at $z=0.8$, the effective top of convection zone.
+We find $B_e=0.51B_{\rm{scl}}=1484.89 \,$G. Table~\ref{runs} presents the strength of the imposed vertical magnetic field in the individual runs in units of $B_e$.